 The emergence of biometrics

 Maybe you’ve heard horror stories of a doctor that operated on the wrong patient or babies switched at birth.
 In the near future people will look back on the day when we used wrist bracelets to identify patients in hospitals and consider it irrational and idiotic.
 No wonder a majority of patients now say that biometrics are their preferred option for identification when receiving healthcare services.
-Biometrics may also provide the key to single sign on and multi-factor authentication for both patients and healthcare workers, creating an all-around safer environment for sensitive data and physical access.
-When combined with other previously mentioned emerging technologies, like blockchain and microservices, widespread use of biometrics seems tantalizingly close.
+Biometrics may also provide the key to single sign one and multi-factor authentication for both patients and healthcare workers, creating an all-around safer environment for sensitive data and physical access.
+When combined with other previously mentioned emerging technologies, like blockchain and microservices, wide spread use of biometrics seems tantalizingly close.

 As the healthcare industry continues to search for ways to provide lower cost and readily available services while improving patient outcomes, technology will provide the underpinnings for new developments.
 Over the next decade, healthcare providers will need to be leaders in microservices, biometrics, blockchain and AI; otherwise, they risk being abandoned by a new breed of patients who won’t be left in the waiting room.

 Click here to learn more about how ProKarma can cure your healthcare problems